 Prospective students from non-EU countries may enquire via the International Enquiry Form or call +44 (0)121 331 6714.

 Fees and funding

 Although this is a postgraduate course, current PGCE students are eligible for the finance support package available to full-time undergraduates.

-The National College for Teaching and Leadership bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
-Bursary amounts will vary depending on teaching subject and degree class.
+Bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
+Bursaries are dependent on your degree class.

 Qualification, course duration and attendance options

 - full time12 months

 This is a professional teacher training course that leads to Qualified Teacher Status.
 It is available at both Level 6 (H) and Level 7 (M).

 - +44 (0)121 331 5595